Understand the access model

 Asset rights

-- seeing assets of a given asset type
+| view_asset | See assets of a given asset type |

-Property and relationship levels
+Property levels

-For properties, Boldo uses these levels:
+For properties, Boldo uses three levels:

 | Level | Meaning |